-Expert Evaluation APMU Action "Normal": Likely physiological condition Continue normal Testing patternplan. " Passport - S suspicious " : Further data is required.
-A lert Provide recommendations to ADO the Passport Custodian to do for Target Testing and provide recommendations Sample analysis and/or requesting further informationdata as required .
-"Likely doping": Considering the information within the Athlete's Passport , it is likely that the Passport is the result the Use of a Prohibited Substance or Prohibited Method and it is highly unlikely that it may be the result of a normal physiological or pathological condition.
-Send to a panel of three Experts , including the initial Expert , as per section L. 3 of this Annex L. "Likely medical condition " : Inform the Athlete via the Passport Custodian ADO (or send to other Experts). the Passport is the result of a pathological condition
+Expert Evaluation APMU_Action "Normal" Continue normal Testing plan.

+"Suspicious" Provide recommendations to the Passport Custodian for Target Testing , Sample analysis and/or requesting further information as required.
+"Likely doping" Send to a panel of three Experts, including the initial Expert, as per section L.3 of this Annex L. "Likely medical condition" Inform the Athlete via the Passport Custodian (or send to other Experts ).

 [Comment: The ABP is a tool to detect the possible Use of Prohibited Substance(s) or Prohibited Method(s) and it is not intended as a health check or for medical monitoring.
-It is important that the ADO-Passport Custodian educates the Athletes to ensure that they undergo regular health monitoring and not rely on the ABP for this purpose.
-Nevertheless, the ADO Passport Custodian should inform the Athlete in case the Passport indicates a likely pathology as determined by the Experts.]
+It is important that the Passport Custodian educates the Athletes to ensure that they undergo regular health monitoring and not rely on the ABP for this purpose.
+Nevertheless, the Passport Custodian should inform the Athlete in case the Passport indicates a likely pathology as determined by the Experts.]